Laura-k-a/site/source/lessons/L4/overview.rst

 Learning goals
 --------------

-After this weeks lesson your should be able to:
+After this weeks lesson you should be able to:

 - Explain how functions are used and their benefits
 - Create your own functions to calculate an output value based on an input value